Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: Algebraic Structures, Expansions, and Circuit Algebras

 ``Circuit algebras'' are so common and everyday, and they make such a useful language (definitely for the purposes of this paper, but also elsewhere), we find it hard to believe they haven't made it into the standard mathematical vocabulary\footnote{Or have they, and we have been looking the wrong way?}.
 People familiar with planar algebras~\cite{Jones:PlanarAlgebrasI} may note that circuit algebras are just the same as planar algebras, except with the planarity requirement dropped from the ``connection diagrams'' (and all colourings are dropped as well).

-In our context, the main utility of circuit algebras is that they allow for a much simpler presentation of v(irtual)- and w-tangles.
-The planar algebra presentation of classical tangles (generated by crossings and factored out by Reidemeister moves) can be modified to obtain a planar algebra presentation of, say, v-tangles, by adding an extra generator (the ``virtual crossing'') and a number of extra relations (the ``virtual'' and ``mixed'' Reidemeister moves).
-Switching from planar algebras to circuit algebras however renders these extra generators and relations unnecessary: the ``virtual crossing'' becomes merely a circuit algebra artifact, and the new Reidemeister moves are implied by the circuit algebra structure (see Definition \ref{def:vw-tangles} and Remark \ref{rmk:VirtualXings}).
+In our context, the main utility of circuit algebras is that they allow for a much simpler presentation of $v$(irtual)- and $w$-tangles.
+There are planar algebra presentations of $v$- and $w$-tangles, generated by the usual crossings and the ``virtual crossing'', modulo the usual as well as the ``virtual'' and ``mixed'' Reidemeister moves.
+Switching from planar algebras to circuit algebras however renders the extra generators and relations unnecessary: the ``virtual crossing'' becomes merely a circuit algebra artifact, and the new Reidemeister moves are implied by the circuit algebra structure (see Warning~\ref{warn:virtualxings}, Definition~\ref{def:vw-tangles}, and Remark \ref{rmk:VirtualXings}).

 The everyday intuition for circuit algebras comes from electronic circuits, whose components can be wired together in many, not necessarily planar, ways, and it is not important to know how these wires are embedded in space.
 For details and more motivation see Section~\ref{subsec:CAMotivation}.
 We start formalizing this image by defining ``wiring diagrams'', the abstract analogs of printed circuit boards.
 Let $\bbN$ denote the set of natural numbers including $0$, and for $n\in\bbN$ let $\underline{n}$ denote some fixed set with $n$ elements, say $\{1,2,\dots,n\}$.